Equal Opportunities and Diversity Policy

 4. Responsibilities

 Both Members and employees have a responsibility for ensuring that the principles of this Policy are adhered to at all times.
-In particular, they will neither knowingly practice any form of discrimination nor use any discriminatory language whilst engaged on Council business.
+In particular, they will neither knowingly practise any form of discrimination nor use any discriminatory language whilst engaged on Council business.

 The Chair of the Council and Parish Clerk shall have a particular responsibility to keep Members fully apprised of any developments or difficulties which may arise from the implementation of this Policy.